9. TCP/IP Programming

 End Class

-' and sending them to a client via a TCP client passed to the constructor
+' and send them to a client via a tcp client passed to the

 Public Sub New(ByVal client As TcpClient, ByVal numClient As Integer)